Integrable almost complex structures in principal bundles and holomorphic curves: Transitive holomorphic right-action from the complexified group and a converse of our construction

-The integrability conditions imply that $\psi_{*,e}$ is a homomorphism of (real) Lie-algebras.
-It becomes $\C$-linear after passing to the complexified tangent space of $TP$.
-By the second fondamental theorem of Lie there is thus associated a holomorphic local action $\phi$ of $G$ on $P$ with Lie-algebra homomorphism $\psi_{*,e}$ \cite{Ak}.
+The map $\psi_{*,e}$ becomes $\C$-linear after passing to the complexified tangent space of $TP$.
+By the second fundamental theorem of Lie there is thus an associated holomorphic {\em local} action $\phi$ of $G$ on $P$ with Lie-algebra homomorphism $\psi_{*,e}$, see for instance \cite{Ak}.
 By the associated one-parameter transformation groups one sees that $\phi$ has to coincide with $\psi$ where $\phi$ is defined.
-That $\psi$ is a global action follows now from an identity theorem argument.
+That $\psi$ defines a global action now follows from an identity theorem argument.
 We write $\psi = \rho^\C$ in what follows, indicating the extension of the already existing action $\rho$. \\